 Amen to a blessing that does not include Hashem’s name: Whoever blesses another Jew it is a Mitzvah to answer Amen to his blessing.
-[This applies even though Hashem’s name is not mentioned in the blessing such as a Mi Shebeirach, or Harachaman, or a personal blessing given by a friend and the like.
-An example of this would be for a mourner to answer Amen towards the comforters parting remarks of consolement.
-One is however not to answer Amen to a blessing said without Hashem’s name due to doubt, such as Baruch Patrani Meonsho Shel Zeh.]
+[This applies even though Hashem’s name is not mentioned in the blessing, such as by a Mi Shebeirach, or Harachaman, or a personal blessing given by a friend and the like.
+An example of this would be for a mourner to answer Amen towards a comforter parting remarks of consolement.
+One is however not to answer Amen to a blessing that is said without Hashem’s name because of a doubt, such as the blessing of Baruch Patrani Meonsho Shel Zeh.]

 One who hears a blessing and does not answer Amen, his punishment is very great.

 The greatness-Answering Amen is in one aspect even greater than saying the blessing:

 Whoever answers Amen is [in one aspect] even greater than the person who said the blessing.
 Accordingly, we rule that whoever stole a Mitzvah and its blessing from another, a fine is not given if the “owner” was able to answer Amen.
 On the other hand, regarding another aspect, the person who says the blessing is greater than the person who says Amen.
 Thus, the reward of one who says the blessing and one who answers Amen is equal.
 Nevertheless, Hashem hastens the reward of one who says the blessing more than one who answers Amen.
 Accordingly, we rule that if a person has the choice between saying the blessing or answering Amen he should choose to say the blessing.